stacks-archive/blockstack-browser/docs/key-delegation.md

    * `apps`:  This is an object whose properties are application names (ending in either `.1` or `.x`), and whose values are serialized JWT strings (e.g. the output of `JSON.stringify()`).
+* 'writes': this is the number of times this token file has been updated.
+It should increase monotonically.
+* 'timestamp': this is the UNIX timestamp at which this token file was created

 The serialized JWTs will either be stringify'ed JSON strings (for multi-signature JWTs) or compact-serialized JWTs (for single-signature JWTs)